geonda/quantum-computing/README.md

 #### Manual:

-Required packages can be installed using 'pip' and are listed in the 'requirements.txt' file.
+Required packages can be installed using 'pip' and are listed in the *requirements.txt* file.
 Use `python run.py` to get correlation S vs \theta.
-There are two options for QM calculations using Aer qiskit simulator (run_type='sim') and real quantum computer (run_type='ibmq').
-To use ibm quantum computer one has to register [here] (https://quantum-computing.ibm.com) and specify token and name of the machine in the 'ibm_setting.json'.
+There are two options for QM calculations using Aer qiskit simulator (`run_type='sim'`) and real quantum computer (`run_type='ibmq'`).
+To use ibm quantum computer one has to register [here](https://quantum-computing.ibm.com) and specify token and name of the machine in the *ibm_setting.json*.

 #### Usefull links: